 If you’re wondering how to grow hydroponic mushrooms, you’ve come to the right place.
 We’ll teach you everything you need to know in this helpful guide.

-Can You Grow Mushrooms Hydroponically?
+Can You Grow Mushrooms With Hydroponics?

 Growing mushrooms in a soilless setup will enable you to significantly increase your yields.
-Plus, you'll enjoy improved flavor profile of your shrooms.
+Plus, you'll enjoy the improved flavor profile of your shrooms.

 Why Should You Grow Hydroponic Mushrooms?

 There are plenty of reasons to consider growing hydroponic mushrooms.
 One of the biggest and most notable is the fact that mushrooms are fungi.
 This means they don’t need lots of light to grow.

 In fact, they don’t need any light at all.
 Unlike plants that use photosynthesis to produce their sugars and form fruits, mushrooms contain no chlorophyll and therefore require no light.

 You can also get by without having to set up expensive grow lights.
 This means you can put your hydroponic set-up anywhere you’d like.

 What Type Of Mushrooms Can You Grow In Hydroponics?

 Now you know you can grow hydroponic mushrooms.
 You probably want to know what type of mushrooms you can grow in hydroponics.

 Some of the best ones to grow this way are ones you might favor in a traditional growing mediums.
 These include oyster mushrooms, shiitake, lion’s mane, button, maitake, nameko, and cinnamon cap.